WasatchPhotonics/Wasatch.PY/README_PYPI.md

 ## Publish to pypi (standard pip repository)

-When you are ready to publish run `flit publish` or `flit publish --repository pypi`.
+When you are ready to publish run `flit publish` or `flit publish --repository pypi` (or just "make publish").

 # Installing 'wasatch' package from source